How safe are search engines? Should they be warning about malicious sites? A recent answer might surprise you.

 How would a search engine go about trying to identify malicious sites, and keeping searchers from being harmed by those webpages?
 There are a couple of different potential approaches, that could even be combined.

 One way would be to look for malicious sites during a crawl of websites.
 A detection mechanism would look for potentially harmful pages, and identify them.
-Or it could notice harmful pages in real time during the return of a search query.
-At the time of presentation of results, the search engine might show a link in a number of different ways to try to keep a searcher from being harmed.
+Or it could notice harmful pages in real-time during the return of a search query.
+At the time of the presentation of results, the search engine might show a link in many different ways to try to keep a searcher from being harmed.
 Some of these approaches might even keep a search from returning a link to a page.